Cgadal/hyperbopy/Readme.md

 ## Custom models

 To use a custom model, you need to create a class that implements as methods the matrices used by the wanted spatial scheme.
-The easiest would be to copy an already implemented models in `shallowpy.models`, and modify it with the appropriate fluxes, sources, etc ...
+The easiest would be to copy an already implemented models in `hyperbopy.models`, and modify it with the appropriate fluxes, sources, etc ...

 ## Installation

 - Clone or download this repository
-- `cd shallowpy`
+- `cd hyperbopy`
 - `pip3 install -e ./` (editable mode installation)